Recursive Inspection Games: Conclusions

 \section{Conclusions}

 \pgame{\prec}

-We have presented an inspection game that extends existing models of $n$ time periods and $m$ inspections with a flexible model of $k$ intended violations, each of which may have a different reward to the inspectee and a proportional penalty when caught.
-The main feature (and design) of this model is that it can also be applied when the inspector lacks information about the inspectee's past actions in uninspected time periods, which is a realistic condition.
-We were able to give explicit solutions for the games that arise in this model by proving nontrivial binomial identities and inequalities, as in the proofs of Theorems \ref{t-main} and \ref{t-yeslegal}.
+We have presented an inspection game that extends existing models of $n$ time periods and $m$ inspections with a general model of $k$ intended violations.
+Each violation may have a different marginal reward to the inspectee (which is therefore completely general) and a proportional penalty when caught.
+As shown in Theorem~\ref{t-gen}, this proportional penalty is necessary and sufficient for applying the recursively described game with full information to the game without full information where the inspector in uninformed about the inspectee's past actions in uninspected time periods, which is a realistic condition.
+We have studied three variants of this game: A zero-sum game, a non-zero-sum game where both inspector and inspectee get negative payoffs for a caught violation, and a leadership game.
+In the leadership game, the inspector commits to the same mixed strategy but receives a higher payoff because the inspectee acts legally as long as inspections remain (which evidently requires commitment power of the inspector who would otherwise not inspect in response).
+We were able to give explicit solutions for these games by proving nontrivial binomial identities and inequalities, as in the proofs of Theorems \ref{t-main} and \ref{t-yeslegal}.

-Further extensions of the model could involve inspections with statistical errors of false alarms and non-detected violations (as studied for a single intended violation by Rinderle, 1996).
+Further extensions of the model could involve inspections with statistical errors of false alarms and non-detected violations (as studied for a single intended violation in \cite{Ri1996}, and in a different model where time to detection matters in \cite{AvCa2005}).
 The fixed number $n$ of time periods could be replaced by a random variable that counts ``suspicious events''.
 Rather than a fixed number $m$ of inspections, an overall frequency (with a public randomization device) could part of the treaty for an inspection regime.
 Also, there could be multiple inspectees, with different targets for violations.

 Such extensions pose without doubt new challenges for analysis.
 In practice, a new game of this sort is most likely not solved explicitly, as in this paper, but with the help of computer algorithms.
-In fact, variations of the model investigated in von Stengel (1991) led the author to the study of algorithms for solving extensive games, and the computationally efficient ``sequence form'' described in von Stengel (1996).
+In fact, variations of the model investigated in \cite{vS1991} led the author to the study of algorithms for solving extensive games, and the computationally efficient ``sequence form'' described in \cite{vS1996}.